djatmikosuwandi/-Weather-Wizard-Quest-/README.md

 Development Method
 The media was developed using the ADDIE model (Analysis, Design, Development, Implementation, Evaluation) with the following stages:

-1. Analysis: Analysis of elementary science curriculum needs and student characteristics
+• Analysis: Analysis of elementary science curriculum needs and student characteristics
-2. Design: Storyboarding, interface design, and simulation mechanics planning
+• Design: Storyboarding, interface design, and simulation mechanics planning
-3. Development: Development using HTML5, CSS3, JavaScript, and the p5.js library
-4. Implementation: Limited trial in partner school environments
+• Implementation: Limited trial in partner school environments
-5. Evaluation: Evaluation and revision based on feedback from teachers and students
+• Evaluation: Evaluation and revision based on feedback from teachers and students

 Media Description
 Key Features:
 • Real-time simulation of weather changes based on parameters
 • 3 interactive controls (temperature, humidity, wind)
 • Visualization of weather phenomena (rain, snow, thunderstorms, hurricanes)
-• Time acceleration mode for observing weather patterns
-• "Sun Assistant" guide character with educational tips